zapata-engineering/orquestra-sdk/docs/tutorials/secrets.rst

 The workflow runs on Orquestra Platform, and the secrets vault is already on the same cluster.
 In this case, the SDK handles authorization for accessing secrets vault automatically.

 ``workspace_id`` specifies the workspace id which contains the secret.
-If omitted, personal workspace will be used
+If omitted, personal workspace will be used.
+You can get workspace_id from the workspace view in the web Orquestra Portal or by using list_workspace API call.